Robotic Grasping and Placement Controlled by EEG-Based Hybrid Visual and Motor Imagery: DATA COLLECTION AND SYSTEM CONFIGURATION

 \subsection{Participants}

 Five healthy graduate students~(2 females; age 23–30 years; M=25.4, SD=2.97) from a university participated in this study.
 All were right-handed with normal or corrected-to-normal vision and hearing, and none reported neurological disorders.
 Two participants had prior experience with EEG experiments.
-Written informed consent was obtained and the protocol was approved by the appropriate ethics committee.
+Written informed consent was obtained and the protocol was approved by the appropriate ethics committee\footnote{Ethics approval was granted by the Ethics Committee of Fudan University, approval number FE25500I.}.
 Each participant received approximately \textdollar42 USD per experimental session.
 All five participants completed the offline experiments, and four further engaged in the online testings.